Church Hospitality Ministry: How to Welcome & Engage Visitors

 Ministry Leader

-The ministry leader is an appointed position that will report directly to a member of executive leadership.
+The ministry leader is an appointed position who reports directly to a member of executive leadership.
 This person will oversee the implementation of the church hospitality plan.
 They will appoint the other members of the planning team.

 Assistant Leader